Kurashiki Okayama, Japan Travel Guide

 Travel insurance is a good idea.
 A comprehensive policy can cover medical emergencies, medical evacuation in an emergency, trip cancellation or interruption, and loss or theft of personal belongings.
 This ensures peace of mind and protection against unforeseen circumstances.

-Covers hospital stays, doctor visits, and emergency treatments abroad.
+Covers time spent in a hospital, doctor visits, and emergency treatments abroad.

 Reimburses for non-refundable trip costs due to cancellations or interruptions.